RYNO8/Informatics-Preamble/README.md

 # Informatics-Preamble
-Helpful datastructures when doing informatics problems in C++.
+Helpful datastructures and templates when doing informatics problems in C++.
 See `Preamble.cpp`  for example usage.

 Please let me know if there are any errors.